Peter Beale: 1993–2010

 At a party, Peter meets Zsa Zsa Carter (Emer Kenny) and they end up kissing, which Lauren sees.
 Lauren slaps Peter and Zsa Zsa, causing an argument.
-Peter discovers Leon Small (Sam Attwater) slept with Lucy (now played by Melissa Suffield) while he was seeing Zsa Zsa, causing a violent confrontation.
+Peter discovers Leon Small (Sam Attwater) slept with Lucy while he was seeing Zsa Zsa, causing a violent confrontation.
 Later, Peter finds Lucy's letter from the abortion clinic and Peter assures Lucy he is behind her but does not support Lucy's decision to let Jane and Ian raise the baby and later learns that Lucy has miscarried.
 He begins sending anonymous gifts to Zsa Zsa but is caught out by Leon and his friend Arthur "Fatboy" Chubb (Ricky Norwood).
 Lucy plans to separate Leon and Zsa Zsa by exposing their affair and tells Zsa Zsa about the baby.
 Zsa Zsa is disgusted and during a confrontation, Leon announces that Lucy had an abortion.
-Peter is disgusted as he knows how much Jane wants a baby, he is shocked further when he discovers Ian knew.
+Peter is disgusted as he knows how much Jane wants a baby and is shocked further when he discovers Ian knew.